GTTeric/Eric-Fantillo-Portfolio-Resume-Site/README.md

 # How to View

-You should be able to access the site directly using [this link]() hosted on GitHub! :thumbsup:
+You should be able to access the site directly at http://www.ericfantillo.com/! :thumbsup: